-- 1. To improve the students' fluency in English, through a well-developed vocabulary - 2.
-To enable them listening spoken English at normal conversational speed by English speakers - 3.
+- 1. To improve the students" fluency in English, through a well-developed vocabulary - 2.
+To enable them listening spoken English at normal conversational speed by Englishspeakers - 3.
 To respond appropriately in different social-cultural and professional contexts - 4.
 To develop drafting skills among the students. - 5.
 To develop Inter-personal and Intra-personal Skills

-- 1. Flair in Writing by using cohesion and coherence. - 2.
-Prepare effective job application. - 3.
-Present Effective Speaking Abilities. - 4.
-Apply various communicative techniques in their professional lives. - 5.
-Cope with the employability skills. - 6.
-Use effective communicative approaches by preparing job application, report and other kinds of spoken and written correspondences.
+- 1. Use fluency in English for all kinds of professional communication - 2.
+Enhancing job required skills for getting success in their professions - 3.
+Improving Effective Speaking Abilities for their business or professional correspondence - 4. prepare effective Interview techniques to get job in the present scenario - 5.
+Using the appropriate skills in all kinds of professional activities - 6.
+Use effective communicative approaches by preparing job application, report andother kinds of spoken and written correspondences.